umair-io/bootstrap_ec2/README.md

  2. Change to bootstrap script to point to your forked repo i.e. `git clone https://github.com/[YOUR_GIT_USERNAME]/bootstrap_ec2.git`
  3. Make and commit changes to .html files in `html_files` folder in the git repo e.g. change to index.html
  4. Create an EC2 instance with your new bootstrap script (now pointing to forked repo in your git)

+ ### Accessing your webserver (via SSH)
+ 1. Open the terminal on your laptop.
+ 2. CD to the dir where you downloaded your key-pair.
+ 3. Change privs on the key-pair file.
+ `chmod 400 FILE.pem`
+ 4. ssh -l ec2-user IPV4_address -i key-pair.pem